CIBC Aeroplan Visa Infinite Privilege vs. TD Aeroplan Visa Infinite Privilege

 • High income requirements of $150,000 personal or $200,000 household

-• Only high value rewards are redeeming for Air Canada flights
+• Only high-value reward is redeeming for Air Canada flights

 CIBC offers over 2 dozen credit cards, but the CIBC Aeroplan Visa Infinite Privilege Card is the most premium card you can get.
 You'll get double the points for shopping with the Aeroplan eStore, plus enjoy all the Aeroplan perks like lounge access, free checked bags, priority check-in and boarding, and an extra free night stay when you book 3 nights at a hotel using your Aeroplan points.

-The CIBC Aeroplan VIP offers slightly better insurance than the TD card – especially for those over 65.
+The CIBC Aeroplan Visa Infinite Privilege Card offers slightly better insurance than the TD card – especially for those over 65.
 If you travel frequently and want the best coverage, the higher insurance limits might tip the scales in favour of this card.
-Plus, if you have a CIBC Smart Plus account, you’ll save $139 on the annual fee
+Plus, if you have a CIBC Smart account, you'll save $139 on the annual fee.

 Rewards: